John took over from John Ward at the 1998 AGM, and has been voted back in, uncontested, ever since.

 John graduated from Middlesex University (formerly Middlesex Poly) in 1977, having studied Electrical & Electronic Engineering and joined GEC telecomms, which later became GPT then Marconi.com at the start of the .com collapse.

-John left Marconi in 2001 before the well documented collapse and joined Topmode Systems in Birmingham, left there in Feb 2003 and worked for Captia Business Systems as an Enforcement Officer.
+John left Marconi in 2001 before the well documented collapse and joined Topmode Systems in Birmingham writing safety-critical engine management software for Rolls-Royce, left there in Feb 2003 and worked for Captia Business Systems as an Enforcement Officer.
 In November 2009 John was TUPEd to nsl as part of the take-over of LRUC by IBM, and worked at “new century park” – yes: the old GEC site until TUPEd back to Capita in 2016.
-In February 2018 John moved into Programme from Operations, where he re-wrote many of the process documents to align them with the business, effectively John returned to a similar job to that which he performed for GEC in 1978!
+In February 2018 John moved into ‘Programme’ from ‘Operations’, where he re-wrote many of the process documents to align them with the business, effectively John returned to a similar job to that which he performed for GEC in 1978!
+Following a successful delivery in April 2019 on behalf of the London Mayor, John took his leave of Capita and is now trying to find time to enjoy his early retirement.

 John is a Chartered Engineer, a Member of the BCS a Chartered Information Systems Practitioner (CITP) and a Member of the IET (formerly the IEE).